omeka/omeka-s-enduser/content/Items.md

 ![make public button showing an eye icon](../content/contentfiles/item_public.png) Public

 ![make private button showing an eye icon with a diagonal slash through it](../content/contentfiles/item_private.png)  Private

+Note that if an item is private, all the media attached is private, but an item which is public can have attached media which are set to be either public or private.